zbanks/noodle/static/help.md

 Matches are case-insentive.
 Spaces are ignored both in the expression, and the matched word.
 An `_` in the expression matches an space character in a word.

+#### `nxn N: <noodlex>`

+Evalute noodle expression, matching up to `N` words.

+The `noodlex` expression follows the same syntax as the `nx` command, except multi-word search cannot be combined with fuzzy search.

+**Note:** This is handled as a special case for now, and cannot be chained with any other filters.

 #### `regex: <regex>`